NSW Rural Doctors Network (RDN) workforce data is recognised in the health sector for its high quality, integrity, relevance and longevity.

 - establish RDN’s future GP leadership program, including the establishment of RDN’s early rural medical career advisory group

 - highlight and enable action on critical areas of need specific to regions such as the Visiting Medical Officer (VMO) and proceduralist workforce, strategies for the International Medical Graduate (IMG) workforce and enhancing targeted locum placements

 - highlight the importance of supporting the capability of health administrators to support better working environments.

-In 2018, RDN is moving to the next phase of the Primary Healthcare Workforce Needs Assessment to include baseline evaluation of access to allied health professional services, particularly in the management of chronic disease.
-GPs and Practice Managers have the opportunity to provide feedback on professional access to allied health services in their practice and local community.
+In 2018, RDN moved to the next phase of the Primary Healthcare Workforce Needs Assessment to include baseline evaluation of access to allied health professional services, particularly in the management of chronic disease.
+GPs and Practice Managers now have the opportunity to provide feedback on professional access to allied health services in their practice and local community.

 By making the surveys available online, RDN is also able to customise questions to suit individual circumstances to help collate evidence and identify trends to support important issues and implement Primary Healthcare Workforce planning activities.